Kelso (horse): Background

 Kelso's pedigree was undistinguished.
 Born at Claiborne Farm near Paris, Kentucky, he was sired by a well-known racehorse who was an unproven stallion, Your Host.
-Kelso's dam was the unheralded Maid of Flight (although her sire was Count Fleet and her grandsire was Man o' War).
+Kelso's dam was the unheralded Maid of Flight (although her sire was Count Fleet and her damsire was Man o' War).
 Kelso was her first foal; he was scrawny, runty and hard to handle.
 He was a maternal grandson of U.S. Triple Crown champion Count Fleet, who is ranked #5 by The Blood-Horse.
 Before he set foot on a track, owner Allaire du Pont had him gelded in the hopes of calming him down.
 According to many, it did not work; Kelso was never a well-mannered horse.
 He was named for Mrs. du Pont's friend Kelso Everett and, like Mr. Everett, who went by the nickname of "Kelly", so did the horse.

 The Right Rev. Arthur Raymond McKinstry was known as Kelso's chaplain.
 Talking to reporters, McKinstry said, "On the occasion of President Johnson and Mrs. Johnson's 30th wedding anniversary, the White House reporters asked me if I had any other claim to fame.
 I thought a little while and then had to confess to them that, among my friends in Wilmington, I am casually spoken of as the private chaplain for the great racehorse, Kelso.
 Taken aback, one reporter turned and asked me, 'Do you mean to say that you direct heavenly words to God on behalf of a racehorse?'
 'I don't have to,' I replied.
 'Let's say I just sit there with my fingers crossed and hope a little.'"